News

 NASA's James Webb Space Telescope detected water ice in the debris disk of HD 181327.
 The star HD 181327, located 155 light-years away, is only 23 million years old.
 Water ice makes up over 20% of ...

-NASA's James Webb Space Telescope has confirmed that crystalline water ice exists in the debris disk surrounding HD 181327, a young star that resembles the sun.
-Wednesday, Jun 18, 2025.
+In a historic finding, NASA's James Webb Space Telescope has confirmed that crystalline water ice exists in the debris disk surrounding HD 181327, a young star that resembles the sun.
+The ice that ...

 Irregularities observed in one ring-like system in particular, around a star called HD 181327, resemble a huge spray of debris possibly caused by the recent collision of two bodies into the outer ...